Computer Internet Security

 Step 3: Disconnect

-No computer Internet security software or firewall system can be considered 100% safe under all circumstances, day after day.
-With new forms of malware such as viruses being invented each and every day, there is always a chance, perhaps very slim, that your current computer security could be breached.
-There is a 100% solution to online threats that is rarely considered by most computer users which is actually free and very easy to do.
+No computer Internet security software or firewall system can be considered 100% safe all the time under all circumstances.
+With new forms of malware, ransomware and viruses being created each day, there is always a chance that your current computer security firewall could be breached.
+However, there is a 100% solution to online threats that is rarely considered by most computer users which is actually free and very easy to do.
 Simply disconnect your Internet connect from your modem when not using your computer.
-This physical break in the path from the Internet into your computer will solve any type of online threat that currently exists.
+This physical break in the path from the Internet into your computer will minimize any type of online threat that currently exists.

 Step 4: Onboard Security